antbht/djm_takehome/README.md

 # Welcome to my Dejamobile Takehome Project

 This main repository should be the main entrypoint to discover the project.
-It defines the 3 other developed component as git submodules.
+It defines the 3 others developed component as git submodules.

-It also embed a testing script which provide you a single entrypoint to run the complete demo of the project.
+It also embeds a testing script which provides you a single entrypoint to run the complete demo of the project.

 ## Project description

-To illustrate my programming skills, I developped three basic components of the described architecture.
+To illustrate my programming skills, I developped three basic components of the dejamobile described architecture.

 The first component is the backend API (djm-back).
 It has been developped in Python by using Falcon.
 It offers three API endpoint to get a list of a user's digitalized cards, to add a card to a user cards list and to delete a card.
 The complete description concerning the backend is available in the coresponding project repository.

 The second component is the Backend API SDK.
 It has also been developped in Python.
 The aim of this component is to abstract the usage of the backend API and facilitate it.
 To reach the goals, the SDK is a Python package, which can be packaged independantly and used into a client.
-It offers the way to reach the three PAI endpoint and provides an abstraction of the API Model.
+It offers the way to reach the three API endpoints and provides an abstraction of the API Model.

 Finally, the third component, is a client using the Backend API SDK.
-It has also been developped in Python and take the form as a command line interface.
+It has also been developped in Python and takes the form as a command line interface.
 It is configured to manipulate the cards of the user represented by the ID=0302.

-Each project embed is own README and script to facilitate its review.
+Each project embeds its own README and scripts to facilitate its review.

-Let's see in next section how to run the complete demo of the integrated three components.
+Let's see in next sections how to run the complete demo of the integrated three components.

 ## Prerequisites

 The project is made by using Python 3.8.
-Please ensure you have python 3.8 installed on your workstation.
+Please ensure you have Python 3.8 installed on your workstation.
 You will also need the virtualenv Python package to ensure independancy of your Python projects.

-All the provided scripts as been developped to be run on Unix workstation.
+All the provided scripts as been developped to be run on a Unix workstation.

 ## Get the project